-RR may be requested as a stand-alone Activity or Applicants may request up to 10 percent per RR application for SO and 10 percent per RR application for HP without having to apply separately.
-The SO and/or HP Activity may be provided directly by the Applicant or may be subcontracted to another eligible provider.
+Rapid Re-housing may be requested as a stand-alone activity or Applicants may request up to 10 percent per RR application for SO and 10 percent per RR application for HP without having to apply separately.
+The SO and/or HP activity may be provided directly by the Applicant or may be subcontracted to another eligible service provider.
 Stand-alone SO applications are also permitted.
 Stand-alone HP applications are not permitted.

-RR Activities must meet all the HUD requirements specified at 24 CFR Part 576.104 including, but not limited to, requirements for:
+Rapid Re-housing activities must meet all the HUD requirements specified at 24 CFR Part 576.104 including, but not limited to, requirements for: